vivek-30/Voice-Assistant/README.md

 ## Voice Assistance

-- A fully automated Voice Assistance ( Jarvis ) built with python.
+- A Fully automated Voice Assistance ( Jarvis ) built with python.

 - It will help you handle your task easily and efficiently and makes your life easy.